Continuing Professional Development

 - ensure activities are varied;

-- include at least an identified cultural or diversity responsiveness activity (one activity every two-years); and
+- include an identified cultural or diversity responsiveness activity (one activity every two-years); and

 - maintain detailed and verifiable CPD records in the Board’s online CPD Record.